wp-plugins/constant-contact-widget/readme.txt

 * Text for the submit button
 * Constant Contact list to add the email address to
 * Option to request first and last name
-* Display a thank you message or redirect to a URL upon successful submission to Constant Contact
+* Display a thank you message upon successful submission to Constant Contact

+You can also setup the Constant Contact Widget to redirect to a URL upon successful submission of information to Constant Contact.

-Constant Contact Widget supports multiple widgets each with separate settings - for example, you can specify a different Constant Contact list for each Constant Contact widget.
+You can load multiple Constant Contact Widgets each with distinct settings - for example, you can specify a different Constant Contact list for each Constant Contact widget.

+New for 1.8!
+Constant Contact Widget can now be loaded on a page using a shortcode.
+Multiple Constant Contact Widgets can be loaded, using shortcodes or widgets or combinations of both.

- <sup>(1)</sup> Constant Contact account required.
+Note: Constant Contact account required.

- <sup>(2)</sup> This plugin connects to Constant Contact API at ccprod.roving.com, note that Roving Software (roving.com) is the parent company of Constant Contact.

 == Installation ==